ethereum-optimism/pm/src/sdlc.md

 ## Step 4: Alphanet/Betanet Devnet Rollout

+**All the steps initiated in the design step must be completed before the devnet rollout can begin.
+That includes specs, risk modelling, and governance impact analysis.**

 Next, it’s time to roll out to the Alphanet, then the Betanet.
 See the [release process](release-process.md) for more details.

 ## Step 5: Testnet Rollout

+**If an audit is required, it must be completed including fixes and fix review before the testnet rollout can begin.**

 Next, it’s time to roll out to the official testnet.
 These networks upgrade multiple chains at once, so they require coordination with DevRel and external partners.
 These networks are also considered production, so a high degree of stability is expected.